vertexproject/synapse/docs/synapse/userguides/storm_ref_intro.rst

 ------------------------

 Storm has several notable features in the way it interacts with and operates on data.
-These concepts are important but also pretty intuitive; it's good to be familiar with them, but you don't need to worry about them too much for standard Storm queries and operations (day-to-day interaction with Synapse data).
+These concepts are important but also pretty intuitive; it's good to be familiar with them, but most users don't need to worry about them too much for standard Storm queries and operations (day-to-day interaction with Synapse data).

-These concepts are much more important if you're using more `advanced Storm`_ constructs such as variables or control flow; if you're writing advanced Storm queries, automation, or custom Power-Ups, you should be comfortable with these terms and behaviors.
+These concepts are much more important if you're using more `advanced Storm`_ constructs such as variables, control flow, or functions.
+If you're writing advanced Storm queries, automation, or custom Power-Ups, you should be comfortable with these terms and behaviors.

 .. _storm-op-work-set: